GitJuski/Configuration-Management/h6-GJ(IN-PROGRESS).md

 - Dependencies/Requirements:

     - Host machine -> A Linux machine.
-    - Tools to have on Host -> Vagrant (VirtualBox), wget and salt-master
+    - Tools needed on Host -> Vagrant (VirtualBox), wget and salt-master
     - Environment -> Local
     - Need to manually adjust IP addresses to make it work